lullaby6/armor-upgrades-data-pack/README.md

 ### Ender

-All armor parts have:
+Every armor piece have:
 - `+0.01 movement_speed`

-If any piece of armor falls into the void at the end, it will float in the air, will glow and will not be dispawned.
+If any armor piece falls into the void at the end, it will levitate in the air, will be glowing and will not be dispawned.

 ### Fire

-All armor parts have:
+Every armor piece have:
 - `+0.1 attack_speed`
 - `-1 burning_time`

-By having full armor you gain resistance against fire and if a piece of armor falls into the lava it will not burn, it will be glowing and will rise to the surface of the lava.
+By having full armor you gain fire resistance and if any amor piece falls into the lava it will not burn, it will be glowing and will up to the surface.

 ### Sculk

-All armor parts have:
+Every armor piece have:
 - `+1 attack_damage`
 - `+0.5 sneaking_speed`